 - Asset type: All assets

 - Strategy: Liquidity Provider to community-driven swap pool

 To learn more about this strategy, we suggest informing yourself directly on the Haru platform.

-While some platforms in the industry offer their own utility token, which is a way to lock the user into their ecosystem, Haru offers an alternative to this strategy which they call Haru Freeze.
+While some platforms in the industry offer their utility token, a way to lock the user into their ecosystem, Haru provides an alternative to this strategy called Haru Freeze.

 Haru Freeze is a product that includes two collectibles, Frost and Crystals.

 By purchasing those “digital collectibles”, you will boost your rates and lower your fees on Haru.